Learn the 8 ways you need to change Charlotte Mason for your dyslexic child.

-First stop is your local library.
+- The first stop is your local library.
 Ask how to access their digital collection if you aren’t already familiar with it.
-I can access OverDrive, Hoopla, and Freading through various local libraries, but every county is different.
+I can access OverDrive, Hoopla, and Freading through my various local libraries, but every county is different.

-Learning Ally — if you have a diagnosis of dyslexia or a visual impairment you are eligible to use this huge collection
+- Learning Ally — if you have a diagnosis of dyslexia or a visual impairment you’re eligible to use this huge collection.

 Learning Ally has professionally produced books and costs $135 per year, but also requires verification of a print disability.

-You can also use Bookshare.
-Bookshare uses good computerized voices to read the books, so if you want professionally read audiobooks this is not a choice.
+- You can also use Bookshare.
+Bookshare uses good computerized voices to read the books, so if you want professionally read audiobooks this isn’t a viable choice.
 They require a diagnosis of a print disability that interferes with the ability to use traditional print materials.

-Audible is a division of Amazon, and has many books that are professionally produced.
-The membership costs $15 per month, and you get 1 audiobook plus 2 “Audible Originals” for that price.
-You also get discounts on additional books, and access to member-only sales.
+- Audible is a division of Amazon and has many books that are professionally produced.
+The membership costs $15 per month, and you get 1 audiobook plus 2 “Audible Originals” for the price.
+You also get discounts on additional books and access to member-only sales.

-For ebooks that don’t have professional audio, if you can get them in .epub format you can use a computer program like Natural Reader to read them to your child.
+- For ebooks that don’t have a professional audio version, if you can get them in .epub format you can use a computer program like Natural Reader to read them to your child.

-My profoundly dyslexic, non-reading daughter relies on the free Natural Reader browser extension to figure out the print on web pages.
+My non-reading daughter relies on the free Natural Reader browser extension to figure out the print on web pages.

 # 2 — Change the way you teach reading

-The reading instruction in Home Education (Charlotte Mason’s first book) was based on a combination of sight words, phonics, and word building.
+A combination of sight words, phonics, and word-building form the basis of the reading instruction in Home Education (Charlotte Mason’s first book).
 While this can be a fine way to learn to read for 80% of the population, students with dyslexia need something different.

-They need a reading program that is specific, sequential, and explicit.
+They need a reading program which is specific, sequential, and explicit.

 Examples of Orton-Gillingham based programs are

-Logic of English and All About Reading are good for most mild-moderate dyslexic kids, but they moved too fast and made too big of leaps for my profoundly dyslexic child.
+Logic of English and All About Reading are good for most mild-moderate dyslexic kids, but they moved too fast and made too big of leaps for my child.

-Rooted in Language has online workshops where they teach you how to teach your child using an Orton-Gillingham approach.
+Rooted in Language has online workshops that teach you how to teach your child with an Orton-Gillingham approach.

-Before buying any of these programs, it will pay to give the Barton Student Screening to your child.
-If your student can’t pass this screening, he is not ready for any reading program and needs more work on the phonological parts of language.
+Before you buy any of these programs, it will pay to give the Barton Student Screening to your child.
+If your student can’t pass this screening, he’s not ready for any reading program and needs more work on the phonological parts of language.

 More reading instruction

 For ages 6-9, all of the PNEU timetables scheduled 10 to 20 minutes per day for reading instruction and practice.
-If you are using an Orton-Gillingham based program, you will need to spend 20-30 minutes per day.
+If you use an Orton-Gillingham based program, you’ll need to spend 20-30 minutes per day.

-Another area where we’re going to veer from Charlotte Mason’s method is in spelling, copy work, and dictation.
+Another area where we need to veer from Charlotte Mason’s method is in spelling, copy work, and dictation.

-You’re not going to skip these, but we are going to do them a little bit differently.
+You won’t skip these, but you will do them a little bit differently.

-Charlotte Mason’s method consisted of choosing a paragraph, passage, or pages of from the books being read to use for spelling, copy work, and dictation.
-The length of the passage depended on the age of the child.
+With Charlotte Mason’s method, you would choose a paragraph, passage, or pages from the books your child reads, then use them for spelling, copy work, and dictation.
+The length of the passage depends on the age of the child.

-A student would copy that work, paying attention to the spelling of words and to punctuation, with the help of the parent.
+A student would copy the selection, paying attention to the spelling of words and to punctuation, with the help of the parent.

-Spelling was done through visualization, but the words in general were ones that the student didn’t know how to spell.
-They were not taught “explicitly and sequentially,” and a student did not necessarily learn the spelling rules.
+Students visualized words to learn their spellings, but those words, in general, were ones the student didn’t know how to spell.
+They were not taught “explicitly and sequentially,” and a student didn’t always learn the spelling rules.

-Instead of using the passages from your literature or reading books, to modify for dyslexia you will use the spelling, copy work, or dictation provided with your reading program.
+Instead of those passages from your literature or reading books, to modify for dyslexia you will use the spelling, copy work, or dictation provided with your reading program.

-If you child does read well but the dyslexia is showing up spelling (this is more common than you might think!), use a spelling program for dyslexic students like All About Spelling or Sequential Spelling.
+If your child reads well but the dyslexia shows up in spelling (this is more common than you might think!), use a spelling program for dyslexic students like All About Spelling or Sequential Spelling.

-Sequential Spelling was the program that unlocked the spelling code for my two older children who could read but couldn’t spell.
+Sequential Spelling unlocked the spelling code for my two older children who could read but couldn’t spell.

 Rooted in Language has an online workshop for parents about Intentional Copywork and Dictation.
 Though I don’t have experience with it, it looks like it would mesh very well with Charlotte Mason’s philosophy.

-One of the draws to Charlotte Mason are the wonderful living books, particularly as “readers”.
+One of the draws to Charlotte Mason is the wonderful living books, and the “readers” are no exception.

-But when teaching reading with an Orton-Gillingham based program, you use leveled readers.
-These are not living books, but they are necessary for a student who is struggling with dyslexia, particularly in the earlier stages of learning to read.
+But when you teach reading with an Orton-Gillingham based program, you use leveled readers.
+These are not living books, but they are necessary for a student who struggles with dyslexia in the earlier stages of learning to read.

 You will not be able to use readers recommended in Charlotte Mason curricula for “reading with the eyes” until your child has reached a certain level of proficiency in their OG reading program.

-It’s so easy to feel like if your child isn’t reading the assigned books in a curriculum that he’s going to be “behind”.
+It’s so easy to feel like if your child isn’t able to read the assigned books in a curriculum, he will be “behind”.

 Get rid of that thought right now.